Genivia/ugrep/README.md

            --help Print a help message.

-           --hexdump=[1-8][b][c]
+           --hexdump=[1-8][b][c][h]
-                  Output matches in 1 to 8 columns of 8  bytes  hexadecimal.
+                  Output matches in 1 to 8 columns of 8  hexadecimal  bytes.
 The default  is  2 columns or 16 bytes per line.
-Option `b' removes the space breaks.
-Option  `c'  removes  the  character  column.
+Option `b' removes space breaks, `c' removes the character column, and `h'  removes the byte spacing.
 Enables -X if -W or -X is not specified.

            -I     Ignore  matches  in  binary files.
 This option is equivalent to the --binary-files=without-match option.